 The border crossings between Slovenia and Hungary form important connection points between two countries where cross-border traffic takes place.
-This makes them particularly significant for both international trade and tourism.
+As such, they are of particular importance for both international trade and tourism.
+Slovenia and Hungary share a border of around 120 km in length.
+Along this border there are several border crossings that considerably facilitate traffic between the two countries.

 The most important border crossings include in particular the following connections: